FAQ’s About Minnesota Process Servers

 If a party appears to be avoiding service of court documents a request may be made with the Minnesota court to, instead of personal service (i.e. giving the document directly to the person), that the document be published in a local Minnesota newspaper, served on a person believed to reside with the person at her or his usual place of abode, posted to a front door and then mailed or mailed to a last known address.

 What is a Minnesota Summons?

-What is legal Service of Process in Minnesota?
+What is Legal Minnesota Service of Process?

-Do I need a Process Server in Minnesota?
+Do I need a Minnesota Process Server?

 Where can Defendants and Witnesses be Served Process in Minnesota?